 Every injury can be prevented.
 The problem is, as humans, we are all fallible.
 Despite being a doctor who specializes in sports medicine and studies the musculoskeletal system, I have also seen my fair share of injuries.

 Sports injuries are very common.
-In fact, a recent research study indicated an average of more than eight million sports- and recreation-related injuries occur each year.
+In fact, one research study indicated an average of more than eight million sports- and recreation-related injuries occur each year.
 Half of those incidents required treatment.

 There are many injuries that happen in both sports and everyday life.
 Common injuries can vary with the season or with the sport.